dcycle/dcyclejenkins/README.md

  * Enter the result at my-server:8080.
  * Install suggested plugins
- * If you do not want to remember your password, you can always reset it later (see "Resetting the admin password").
+ * If you do not want to remember your password, use the username "admin", and see "Resetting the admin password".

 Resetting your login password
 -----

-To change the password for all accounts and print it to the screen:
+To change the password for the admin account and print it to the screen:

     ./reset-password.sh